aholcomb23/aholcomb23.github.io/index.md

 <a href="https://aholcomb23.github.io/notebooks/ncei_temp_abq.html">  Annual mean temperatures in Albuquerque, NM since 1932 </a>

 <a href ="https://aholcomb23.github.io/notebooks/ohio_flood_data.html"> Stream gauge data on the Ohio River at Cannelton Dam near Cannelton, IN </a>

+<a href ="https://aholcomb23.github.io/notebooks/chimney_tops_2.html"> Stream gauge data on the Ohio River at Cannelton Dam near Cannelton, IN </a>

+<a href ="https://aholcomb23.github.io/notebooks/wildfire.html"> Fire Density before and after the year 2000 </a>